MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 6. Restart the Azure Information Protection Scanner service, **Azure Information Protection Scanner**.

+##### Upgrading in a different order to the recommended steps

 If you don't configure the scanner in the Azure portal before you run the Update-AIPScanner command, you won't have a profile name to specify that identifies your scanner configuration settings for the upgrade process.

-In this scenario, when you configure the scanner in the Azure portal, you must specify the same profile name that was used for the Update-AIPScanner command.
+In this scenario, when you configure the scanner in the Azure portal, you must specify exactly the same profile name that was used when you ran the Update-AIPScanner command.
 If you didn't specify a profile name when you ran this update command, the computer name is used to automatically create the profile name for the scanner.

 ## Uninstalling the Azure Information Protection client